Bret Easton Ellis

 Bret Easton Ellis (born March 7, 1964) is an American author and screenwriter.
-Ellis was one of the literary Brat Pack and is a self-proclaimed satirist whose trademark technique as a writer is the expression of extreme acts and opinions in an affectless style.
+Ellis was one of the Literary Brat Pack and is a self-proclaimed satirist whose trademark technique as a writer is the expression of extreme acts and opinions in an affectless style.
 His novels often share recurring characters.

 When Ellis was 21, his first novel, the controversial bestseller Less than Zero (1985), was published by Simon & Schuster.
 His third novel, American Psycho (1991), was his most successful.
-Upon its release the literary establishment widely condemned it as overly violent and misogynistic.
+Upon the novel's release, the literary establishment widely condemned it as overly violent and misogynistic.
 Though many petitions to ban the book saw Ellis dropped by Simon & Schuster, the resounding controversy convinced Alfred A. Knopf to release it as a paperback later that year.

 Ellis's novels have become increasingly metafictional.
 Lunar Park (2005), a pseudo-memoir and ghost story, received positive reviews.
 Imperial Bedrooms (2010), marketed as a sequel to Less than Zero, continues in this vein.
-The Shards (2023) is a fictionalized memoir of Ellis's final year of high school in 1981 Los Angeles.
+The Shards (2023) is a fictionalized memoir of Ellis' final year of high school in Los Angeles in 1981.

 Four of Ellis's works have been made into films.
-Less than Zero was adapted in 1987 as a film of the same name but the film bore little resemblance to the novel.
+Less than Zero was adapted in 1987 but the film bore little resemblance to the novel.
 Mary Harron's adaptation of American Psycho was released in 2000.
 Roger Avary's adaptation of The Rules of Attraction was released in 2002.
 The Informers, co-written by Ellis and based on his collection of short stories, was released in 2008.
 Ellis also wrote the screenplay for the 2013 film The Canyons.
+Other screenwriting credits include the 2015 thriller The Curse of Downers Grove and the 2020 slasher film Smiley Face Killers.

+Ellis is the host of The Bret Easton Ellis Podcast, available on Patreon.
+He launched the podcast with PodcastOne Studios in 2013 and the switch to Patreon happened in 2018.
+Notable guests on his podcast include Kanye West, Marilyn Manson, Quentin Tarantino, and Billy Corgan.
+In 2018, Ellis interviewed Kim Kardashian for Richardson Magazine.